BEFORE / AFTER photos

-These aerial photographs shows the driveway is half dug out.
-In the picture on the right, the top soil taken out to make the driveway is carefully placed into a large half moon shape to later plant many trees and turn this area to woodland for a future wedding ceremony area.
+The picture shows the top soil taken out to make the driveway is carefully placed into a large half moon shape to later plant many trees and turn this area to woodland for a future wedding ceremony.

 MID MARCH 2018,

 The diggers starting working on our main car park area.